Cooking in The Keys

 felice kaufman author bio

-Modified: May 22, 2026 · by Felice Kaufman · This post may contain affiliate links · Leave a Comment
+Modified: Jul 9, 2026 · by Felice Kaufman · This post may contain affiliate links · 1 Comment

 Jump to Recipe - Print Recipe

-This easy grilled red snapper is ready in about 15 minutes and works great for summer cookouts, weeknight dinners, or easy outdoor meals in the Florida Keys.
+This easy grilled red snapper fillets recipe is ready in about 15 minutes, making it a great choice for summer cookouts, weeknight dinners, or simple outdoor meals.

 Grilled red snapper fillet with charred corn and grilled lemon on a white plate with flaky white fish pulled apart by a fork